cid0rz/CTS-Cidorz-Train-System/README.md

 # CTS-Cidorz-Train-System
 Programs running inside the fCPUs of a train scheduling system for the game Factorio as well as blueprints showcasing the functionality.

 DISCLAIMER: It is not a plug and play system, you need to make a basic setup for it to work.
+The system should be well suited for medium load average size factories.
+It is not super optimized by default, nor to load the trains fully, nor to any extent.
+Its main goal is ease of use and easy to hack while being usable and fun.
+If you make some different design choices (changing the programs here and there) you can modify the system to your needs.

 DISCLAIMER2: In these programs and the mock-up some values have been selected/altered to make it easy to show how the system works.
 The main "cheat" is the stack size used for wood that is 5, this allows us to fill a train with theoretically 5x40x4 = 800 wood.
 In case you want to transport real full trains of wood you need to change that value.
 You need to also add any goods you want to transport that are not in the dictionary.
 The dictionary is the 2 constant combinators that are near the server.
+Recently a new instruction has been provided in fCPU to retrieve the stack size of an item.
+It is offered as a substitute for the manually built dictionary in line (near line 26 in main server program) and can be found as `uiss r6 r2`.

 - [Introduction](#introduction)
 - [Initial setup and general indications](#initial-setup-and-general-indications)